HarshBhoria/Code_Editor/README.md

-# This is the Code Editor
+# This is the Code app